marcos-abreu/monaco/docs/modules/monaco-local.md

 Clean up cached data
 ----

-From time to time you might want to clean up some cached data, this is an often task when developing your application, but it might also be used on the code you ship to your users.
+**monaco-local** automatically clean up expired data, and replace it with fresh data; but from time to time you might want to clean up some cached data, this is an often task when developing your application, but it might also be used on the code you ship to your users.

 **app.local.clear(resource)**